 The applicant's elder law attorney may also be the one to submit the Medicaid application.
 Ultimately, it is their responsibility to review the application for errors and to ensure all necessary information is included.
 We always recommend working with an elder law attorney on crisis planning cases.

-To learn more about working with an attorney, turn to page 78.
+Learn more about working with an elder law attorney on page 55.